A 3-way LTAS of three *Somethin' Else* CDs — confirming the processing newly added at the RVG Edition 1999 stage

 | 20 kHz | -25.1 dB | -15.5 dB | -28.5 dB |

-In the midrange (500 Hz - 4 kHz) the 3 discs match completely (a sanity check that they originate from the same recording master tape).
+In the midrange (500 Hz to 4 kHz) the 3 discs match completely, which strongly suggests they originate from the same recording master tape (not the LP cutting master).
 In the low end at 100-200 Hz, (1) and (3) show roughly the same value, and only (2) RVG Edition is reduced by about -3 dB.
 In the high end, (1) and (2) are relatively close, while (3) AP is somewhat suppressed (likely some kind of noise reduction processing in the recording master tape's hiss region).

 Mid/Side power ratio (degree of stereo image centering)